sdsc/mlnx-ofed-roll/README.md

 ## Alternate Versions of MLNX_OFED_LINUX

 This roll is used to build the Mellanox OFED Linux stack that is **in production** on SDSC HPC systems.
-As such, specific versions of MLNX_OFED_LINUX sources that support our installed hardware and target OS are used in the build process.
+As such, specific versions of [MLNX_OFED_LINUX][mlnx_ofed_linux] sources that support our installed hardware and target OS are used in the build process.

-If your hardware or OS require a different version of MLNX_OFED_LINUX it is straightforward to change the roll to build that version.
+If your hardware or OS require a different version of [MLNX_OFED_LINUX][mlnx_ofed_linux] it is straightforward to change the roll to build that version.

 Follow these steps...

-- Identify the version of MLNX_OFED_LINUX you would like to build/install on your system
+- Identify the version of [MLNX_OFED_LINUX][mlnx_ofed_linux] you would like to build/install on your system
 - Download the `tgz` version of the [MLNX_OFED_LINUX][mlnx_ofed_linux] software stack and place in the `src/mlnx-ofed-linux` directory
 - Generate an updated entry for the binary_hashes file in the `src/mlnx-ofed-linux`